| |

 (1980).

-His musical direction for Elizabeth
+His musical direction and orchestrational contributions to Elizabeth

 Swados’ The Beautiful Lady, helped garner the show the